sfl0r3nz05/sfl0r3nz05/README.md

 # Hello 👋

 My name is Santigo, I'm from Cuba but I am living in Spain.
-I'm a scientific researcher and PhD student.

 * Currently working at [CEIT](https://ceit.es) as a scientific researcher.
+* I am also a PhD student at University of Navarra [University of Navarra](https://www.unav.edu/).
 * I also work as a visiting professor at [TECNUN](https://tecnun.unav.edu/), [University of Navarra](https://www.unav.edu/).
 * I have started an internship in the [Linux Foundation's mentorship program](https://mentorship.lfx.linuxfoundation.org/project/d8a154c6-41fb-4733-b3c8-df37796e7fa3).
 * The scientific papers published can be found in my [Google Schoolar profile](https://scholar.google.com/citations?user=mfozVfMAAAAJ&hl=en) or in my [Publons profile](https://publons.com/researcher/1967572/santiago-figueroa-lorenzo).